swcarpentry/git-novice/01-backup.md

-Git insists that we add files to the set we want to commit before actually committing anything because we often won't commit everything at once.
+Git insists that we add files to the set we want to commit before actually committing anything because we may not want to commit everything at once.
 For example,
 suppose we're adding a few citations to our supervisor's work to our thesis.
-We might want to commit those additions, and the corresponding addition to the bibliography, but *not* commit the work we've been doing on the conclusion.
+We might want to commit those additions, and the corresponding addition to the bibliography, but *not* commit the work we're doing on the conclusion (which we haven't finished yet).

 To allow for this,
 Git has a special staging area where it keeps track of things that have been added to